Crashedmind/PlayingWithPlantUMLSource/docs/aws/aws.rst

 Gather the icons we need
 --------------------------------------------------------------------------------
-* For the EC2 icon on right of diagram; for AWS icons, Orange is AWS Compute so we look at the compute icons.

 .. tip ::
     When using ```listsprites``` limit the number of library categories you include to make it easier to search category by category.